openshift/enhancements/README.md

 - have identified people who agree to work on and maintain the enhancement
   - many enhancements will take several releases to complete

+Although you should probably not start your new idea's journey by writing an enhancement up front, it's worth perusing [the enhancement template](guidelines/enhancement_template.md) to understand the kinds of details that will ultimately be required, so you can keep them in mind as you explore your new idea.

 ## How are Enhancements Reviewed and Approved?

 The author of an enhancement is responsible for managing it through